On the approximability of random-hypergraph MAX-3-XORSAT problems with quantum algorithms: Analytical performance predictions

-In summary, through a relatively novel resummed extensive order perturbation theory, we have shown that random hypergraph MAX-3-XORSAT instances, including extremal ones with planted partial solutions, are efficiently approximable to a fairly large constant fraction through the spectrally folded quantum optimization algorithms.
-We do not expect this to be the case for QAOA, an expectation supported by the numerical evidence we present below.
-We similarly do not expect such guarantees to be possible for directly finding global optima, for the reasons set forth in the introduction.
+In summary, through a relatively novel resummed extensive order perturbation theory, we have shown that random hypergraph MAX-3-XORSAT instances, including extremal ones with planted partial solutions, are efficiently approximable to a fairly large constant fraction through spectrally filtered quantum optimization algorithms.
+We do not expect this to be the case for TAQC (or QAOA), for the reasons discussed earlier in section~\ref{introsec} and supported by the numerical evidence we present below.
+We similarly do not expect such guarantees to be possible for directly finding global optima (particularly as $d_C$ becomes small or as $\epsilon$ approaches 1/2), for the reasons set forth in the introduction, though in practice MSFO can often find $G$ in polynomial time when $d_C$ is large and $\epsilon$ is small.
 Evidently, one cannot so easily summit a mountain in hyperspace, but one can reach the rim of a crater.
 We now present a series of numerical simulations to further support these claims.